 - you contest the correctness of the data,

-- the processing is unlawful, we refuse to delete the data and demand limitation of the use of the data instead,
+- the processing is unlawful, you refuse to delete the data and demand limitation of the use of the data instead,

 - we no longer need to process the data for the above purpose, but for the establishment, execution or defense of legal claims,